apache/arrow/r/README.md

 R CMD INSTALL .
 ```

-If you need to set any compilation flags while building the Rcpp
+If you need to set any compilation flags while building the C++
 extensions, you can use the `ARROW_R_CXXFLAGS` environment variable.
 For
 example, if you are using `perf` to profile the R extensions, you may
 need to set